Go to page content

 4. Curries

 Save yourself from humiliation and skip the fish head curry when you spot it on the menu.
 First, it’s just too messy.
-And you might not fully enjoy the dish as you’d be too conscious to use your hands.
 Then, of course, all those spices will only leave your tongue coated with a film of spices.
-In fact, an International Journal of Research and Review (IJRR) study listed curries as a common cause of temporary halitosis.
+In fact, an International Journal of Research and Review (IJRR) study listed curries as a common cause of temporary halitosis (the fancy term for bad breath).

 5. Lots of meat